edsu/luckysocial/README.md

     luckysocial --name-col "Org Name" data.csv

-If you happen to know the homepage of the organization already and want to skip the Google lookup you can use the `--url-col` parameter:
+If you happen to know the homepage for the name already and want to skip the Google lookup you can use the `--url-col` parameter:

-    ./luckysocial.py --url-col "Web Locationn" data.csv
+    luckysocial --url-col "Web Locationn" data.csv

 ## Develop